 Hitoyoshi, in Kyushu’s Kumamoto Prefecture, is a great destination for travelers looking for an authentic-Japan feel.
-Nicknamed the Little Kyoto of Kyushu, Hitoyoshi, nestled in the heart of the mountains, has a rich history, perennial traditions and many temples in the city.
-Hitoyoshi has features the Kuma River.
+Nicknamed the Little Kyoto of Kyushu, Hitoyoshi, nestled in the heart of the mountains, has a rich history, perennial traditions, and many temples in the city.
+Hitoyoshi has features of the Kuma River.
 One of the three fastest rivers in Japan, rafting on the Kuma River has quickly become a must-do activity in the region.

 Three hours of Rafting experience on the Kuma River

 Before embarking on the inflatable boat that will take us through the fast waters of the Kuma River, everyone fastens their helmets and life jacket, and our guide explains the rafting safety instructions.
 A group of six, all of us are first-time rafters.
 But there is no doubt that safety in Japan is always taken very seriously and I felt in good hands from start to finish.
-The explanations are simple and clear, and our guide explains with a few words of English.
+The explanations are simple and clear, and our guide explains with a few words in English.

 Surrounded by lush green mountains, it’s time to step into the water before boarding our boat.
 A few paddles and we are slowly being carried away by the waters of the Kuma River.
 The scenery is beautiful and throughout the experience I never cease to marvel at the spectacle offered by the nature surrounding the river.